NB Psychiatry

 Symptoms of Dementia are usually diagnosed by a healthcare professional, such as a neurologist, geriatrician, or psychiatrist, after a thorough evaluation.
 The diagnostic process typically involves:

-1. Medical history: The healthcare professional will take a detailed medical history, including any symptoms, family history of dementia, and any other relevant information.
+1. Medical history: The healthcare professional will ask for a detailed medical history, including any symptoms, family history of dementia, and any other relevant information.

-2. Physical examination: A physical examination will be performed to check for any signs of physical illness that could be contributing to cognitive decline.
+2. Physical examination: A physical exam will also be performed to check for any signs of physical illness that could be contributing to cognitive decline.

-3. Cognitive and neuropsychological testing: The healthcare professional will use a variety of tests to assess cognitive function, including memory, attention, language, and problem-solving skills.
+3. Cognitive and neuropsychological testing: The healthcare professional will use a combination of tests to assess cognitive function, including memory, attention, language, and problem-solving skills.

 4. Laboratory tests: Blood tests, urine tests, and imaging studies such as MRI or CT scans may be done to rule out other possible causes of cognitive decline.